SAP/project-kb/prospector/evaluation/README.md

 The main part at the top allows you to set the path to where the input data can be found, where Prospector reports should be saved to and where analysis results should be saved to.

 The Prospector part allows you to set the settings for Prospector (independent from the Prospector settings used when running Prospector with `./run_prospector`). **Watch out**: Since the `prospector_worker` container is created in the beginning with the current state of the `config.yaml`, simply saving any changes in `config.yaml` and dispatching new jobs will still run them with the old configuration.
-For new configuration parameters to take effect, destroy the containers with `make docker-clean` and rebuild them with `make docker-setup`.
+For new configuration parameters to take effect, either destroy the containers with `make docker-clean` and rebuild them with `make docker-setup` or open an interactive shell to the container and make your changes to `config.yaml` in there.

 ## Script Files explained